EspenBG/raspberryPiServer/README.md

 Where the ControlledItemID is the same as the ID for the sensor used to control the output.
 The value can be a binary value (true/false), or a number (0-100).
 Note: There may be some webclients that only has support for a binary representation (e.g. true/false or 1/0).

 ## Protocol for communication between webclients and the server

+The communication between webclients and the main server are using [socket.io](https://github.com/socketio/socket.io).

 The following events can be used by the webclient:
 - getData
 - sensorInfo